JaithWraith/7dtd_nogore/readme.txt

 I'm new to making my mods available to others so if you have tips on how else I might approach the task of modding 7DTD in a more modular manner, I'm open to suggestions.

+INSTRUCTIONS:
+Always begin by making a backup of your entityclasses.xml file!

+Once the mod is extracted, copy the modified entityclasses.xml into the steamapps > common > 7 Days to Die > Data > Config folder and replace the existing file.

 As of V1.0.0 this mod is compatible with the Alpha 0.16 release.